CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 | **4XX** | Bad request.
 Your request contains malformed syntax or invalid parameters. |  -  |
 | **5XX** | Internal server error. |  -  |

-<a id="getTopUpAddress"></a>
+<a id="getSubscriptionById"></a>
-# **getTopUpAddress**
+# **getSubscriptionById**
-> TopUpAddress getTopUpAddress(merchantId, tokenId, customPayerId)
+> PaymentSubscriptionDetail getSubscriptionById(subscriptionId)

-Get top-up address
+Get subscription by id

-This operation retrieves the information of the dedicated top-up address assigned to a specific payer under a merchant on a specified chain.
+This operation retrieves the information of subscription detail.
+You can filter the result by subscription_id.

 ### Example
 ```java